How Important is Imagery?

 If having multiple angles isn’t enough you can always invest in a short product video like they do on the ASOS website.

 As we’ve said before, people want confidence in your brand, they want as much information as possible, delivered without them doing any work at all.

-If your product is kitchen utensils show them in a kitchen setting.
+If your product is kitchen utensils show it in a kitchen setting.

 This can often be done in Photoshop using cut out PNGs.
-However, you may want to invest in a different photography shoot.
+However, you may want to invest in a creative photography shoot.